wadehuber/codeexamples/cpp/cpp1/README.md

 [Video](https://youtu.be/QqgYq7edw40) (5:57): *C++ input & output - cout, cin, & getline*

-This file has examples of using stream input & output in C++.
+This file has code examples of using stream input & output in C++.

 ## overview.cpp